newrelic/helm-charts/charts/job-manager/README.md

-# serverless-job-manager
+# job-manager

 ## Chart Details

-This chart deploys the New Relic Serverless Job Manager for Kubernetes-based Serverless Location Deployment Configuration.
-It orchestrates serverless workloads using K8s native features for deployment, scaling, and observability, following the architecture described in the CDD: Job Manager Service With Sidecar Using K8's.
+This chart deploys the New Relic Job Manager for Kubernetes-based Location Deployment Configuration.
+It orchestrates workloads using K8s native features for deployment, scaling, and observability, following the architecture described in the CDD: Job Manager Service With Sidecar Using K8's.

 **Note:** This chart does NOT include ping-runtime.
-It only supports node-api-runtime and node-browser-runtime for serverless job execution.
+It only supports node-api-runtime and node-browser-runtime for job execution.

 ## Architecture Overview

-The Serverless Job Manager implements a secure, scalable platform for executing serverless jobs across Kubernetes environments:
+The Job Manager implements a secure, scalable platform for executing jobs across Kubernetes environments:

 - **Job Manager (JM)**: Acts as the primary orchestrator, fetching jobs from the Compute Broker Service and dynamically provisioning K8s resources
 - **Sidecar Container**: Deployed with runtime workloads as the egress proxy and communication agent for secure result reporting